cometbft/cometbft/spec/p2p/reactor/README.md

 ## Peer management

-The core of a reactor's operation is the interaction with peers or, more precisely, with companion reactors operating in peers connected to the node.
+The core of a reactor's operation is the interaction with peers or, more precisely, with companion reactors operating on the same channels in peers connected to the node.
 The grammar extract below represents the interaction of the reactor with a single peer: